ReinTPT/networksummary/index.md

 **Bandwitdh** - Bandwidth describes the maximum data transfer rate of a network or Internet connection.

+**Firewall** - Firewalls are devices that network operators can use to filter traffic that's coming into or leaving their network.

+**Middlebox** - devices that inspect, modify, or filter network traffic.

 ## Commands
 **ip** - The ip command is a Linux net-tool for system and network administrators.
 IP stands for Internet Protocol and as the name suggests, the tool is used for configuring network interfaces.
 Example: ip addr show - shows network interfaces